Skip to main content

 What are the green flags of a true longevity practice?

-A real longevity physician acts as a "quarterback" for your health.
+A true longevity physician acts as a "quarterback" for your health.

 1. Deep diagnostics: They order the tests insurance often does not cover, like ApoB, Lp(a) (an inherited cholesterol risk marker), Cystatin C (a kidney function marker), fasting insulin, the Omega-3 Index, VO2 Max (a fitness measure), and DEXA body composition scans.

-2. Risk management: They talk about both 10-year risk and lifetime risk, not just whether your cholesterol is "normal."
+2. Risk management: They talk about both your 10-year risk and your lifetime risk, rather than stopping at whether your cholesterol reads "normal."

 3. Honest nuance: They admit when the science is unsettled.
 For example, "Rapamycin looks promising but is still off-label."
 They treat you like an adult.